 ‘I want a divorce.’
 With those words my world crumbled.
 He told me – in that raspy Texas accent that I found so endearing - that he didn’t love me, made a mistake and wanted out of our marriage immediately.
-In fact he had already begun legal proceedings.
+In fact he had already begun legal proceedings while I was out of the country visiting family.
+He couldn’t even tell me to my face, choosing to make a curt phone call instead.
+I remember standing in my family living room, my legs gave way and my world crumbled.
 I was gob smacked and didn’t know how to respond.
 How could this man, who I loved so much, tell me that he had make a mistake, that he didn’t love me after all?
 Why was he being so cold, mean and heartless?
 Was I too fat, was I not worthy, wasn’t I enough?
 The pain was unbearable.

 He was a pretty single-minded man, washed his hands of me and left his lawyer to handle matters and that was that.